particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-Gen 2 devices (Photon, P1, Electron, E Series):
+Gen 2 devices (Photon, P1, Electron, E-Series):

 `System.sleep(SLEEP_MODE_DEEP, long seconds)` can be used to put the entire device into a *deep sleep* mode, sometimes referred to as "standby sleep mode."